-The liability in a joint venture will depend on the corporate structure used.
+The liability in a joint venture scenario will depend on the corporate structure used.
 Entities entering into joint ventures can choose from a number of structures.

 If the joint venture is structured as a company limited by shares or a designated activity company, the liability of members is limited to the amount, if any, unpaid on the shares they hold.
-If the joint venture is structured as a partnership, each partner is jointly liable for the debts and obligations of the partnership and jointly and severally liable for the wrongful acts and omissions of his or her co-partners.
+If the joint venture is structured as a general partnership, each partner may be jointly or jointly and severally liable for the debts and obligations of the partnership and jointly and severally liable for the wrongful acts and omissions of their co-partners.

-Entities could also protect their investment in a joint venture through setting up an Irish Collective Asset-management Vehicle (ICAV).
-This form of investment vehicle was created under the Irish Collective Asset-management Vehicles Act 2015.
-An ICAV does not have normal company status and is not subject to certain requirements such as holding annual general meetings.
+Entities could also protect their investment in a joint venture by setting up an Irish Collective Asset-management Vehicle (ICAV).
+This form of investment vehicle was created under the Irish Collective Assetmanagement Vehicles Act 2015.
+While it is a corporate vehicle (and so the liability of members is limited to the amount, if any, unpaid on the shares they hold), an ICAV does not have normal company status and is not subject to certain requirements such as holding annual general meetings.
 An ICAV can be established as an umbrella structure with segregated liability between sub-funds, protecting the investment within each sub-fund.